SPACE44/interviews/README.md

 ## Contributing

 Please read [our git and best practice guides](https://github.com/SPACE44/guides) for details on our coding style, and the process for submitting pull requests to us.
+All pull requests will be denied if they don't follow our guide standards.

 ## Versioning